salkuadrat/f/README.md

 ## Create new project

-Use this f command to create a Flutter project
+Use this f command to create a Flutter project:

 ```bash
 f c myapp
 cd myapp
 ```

+It's similar as using command `flutter create myapp`.

 To create a new project with some predefined dependencies, you can use list the dependencies after your project name like this: